Connexions Resource Centre:

 Selected Websites and Organizations

-- This is a small sampling of organizations and websites concerned with education and children in the Connexions Directory.
+- This is a small sampling of organizations and websites concerned with First Nations and Native issues in the Connexions Directory.
 For more organizations and websites, check the Connexions Directory Subject Index, especially under topics such as

 Other Links & Resources

-A subject guide to experts and spokespersons on topics related to work in the Sources directory for the media.
+A subject guide to experts and spokespersons on Native, Aboriginal and First Nations topics in the Sources directory for the media.

 Books, Films and Periodicals

-- This is a small sampling of books related to education and children in the
+- This is a small sampling of books related to Native peoples in the

 Connexions Online Library.
 For more books and other resources, check the Connexions Library